-The LET program offers opportunities for careers in many levels of government and the private sector including:
+The Associate of Applied Science (AAS) degree in Law Enforcement Technology offers opportunities for careers in many levels of government and the private sector including:

 - Federal: CIA, US Secret Service, IRS, Military Police, Border Patrol

 - State: State police, highway patrol, fish and wildlife agencies, crime laboratories, narcotics bureaus

 - Corrections: probation officer, parole officer, prison security officer, juvenile court officer